RBI Guidelines on AePS Simplified: What Users and Merchants Need to Know About Compliance

 • Complex Banking Services: For opening new accounts, applying for loans, or updating KYC details, you'll need to use your bank's official channels or branches.

-• Suspicious Environment: If you feel uncomfortable with the AePS agent or the location, or if the device appears tampered with, do not proceed with the transaction.
+• Suspicious Environment: If you feel uncomfortable with the AePS agent or the location, or if the device appears tampered with, refrain from proceeding with the transaction.

 • Unresponsive Agent: If the agent is unable to provide clear answers to your questions or seems unprofessional, it's best to seek service elsewhere.